EngineHub/WorldEditDocs/source/usage/generation.rst

 * ``x``, ``y``, ``z`` (input) - Coordinates
 * ``type``, ``data`` (input/output) - Material to use, defaults to the block/pattern entered

-.. note:: Since the expression parser only takes numbers as variables, it only works with blocks that have legacy type/data values.
+.. note:: Since the expression parser only takes numbers as variables, type/data variables and query functions only work with blocks that have legacy type/data values.
 If you need to use it with newer blocks (> MC 1.13), use a placeholder and ``//replace`` that placeholder after generating your shape.
+The ``<pattern>`` arg of the command is not restricted, only the expression.

 The expression should return true (``> 0``) for blocks that are part of the shape and false (``<= 0``) for blocks not part of the shape.
 The expression is tested for each block in your selection.